BleuBleu/FamiStudio/Docs/docs/import.md

 # Error Log

-When importing/exporting from/to specific format, an error log may appear providing a list of warnings/errors that occured during the process.
+When importing/exporting from/to specific format, an error log may appear providing a list of warnings/errors that occurred during the process.
 Please pay attention to these as they may explain why your song sound differently than intended.

 ![](images/ErrorLog.png#center)